steelthedev/text-extractor-package/README.md

 ### Prerequisites

 * Pytesseract must be installed on your local devices.
-* For Linux users, you must install pytesseract OCR using sudoku
+* For Linux users, you must install pytesseract OCR using sudo

 ### Install package